COVID-19: UEFA to hold talks with government over moving Champions League final to London

 Talks are due to take place that could see the Champions League final moved from Istanbul to London.

-UEFA has said it will hold talks with the UK government today about moving the clash between Chelsea and Manchester City to the capital, with Wembley touted as the most likely venue.
+UEFA has said it will hold talks with the UK government on Monday about moving the clash between Chelsea and Manchester City to the capital, with Wembley touted as the most likely venue.

 Restrictions on foreign travel are set to be relaxed on 17 May but Turkey was added to the UK government’s list of ‘red’ countries this week with COVID-19 cases on the rise.